 See the edge support differences in the photos below.

-I thought the Nectar was a 6/10 in terms of firmness.
-I thought the Purple was a 6.5/10.
+I thought the Nectar was a 6/10 in terms of firmness and thought the Purple was a 6.5/10.

-On the Nectar, I feel good support when I am on my back.
-I feel the foam pressing up into my lumbar area.
-On my side, I feel a little bit of pressure on my shoulders and my hips.
-That being said, there is good overall pressure relief on the Nectar.
-On my stomach, I bow in at the hips and feel my spine get out of alignment.
+On the Nectar, I feel good support when I am on my back and feel the foam pressing up into the lumbar area.
+On my side, I feel a little bit of pressure on the shoulders and the hips, but there is good overall pressure relief on the Nectar.
+On my stomach, I bow in at the hips and feel the spine get out of alignment.

-On the Purple, I feel good support on my back.
-On my side, there is very good pressure relief.
-I collapse that gel layer and it activates more for me than it did for Joe.
-I feel very nice pressure relief on my shoulders and my hips.
-Moving onto my stomach, I feel good support.
-I am not bowing in like I did on the Nectar.
-If you are a heavier back sleeper both mattresses should work for you.
+On the Purple, I feel good support on my back, and on my side, there is very good pressure relief.
+I collapse that gel layer and it activates more for me than it did for Joe, and I feel very nice pressure relief on the shoulders and the hips.
+Moving onto the stomach, I feel good support and am not bowing in like I did on the Nectar.
+If someone is a heavier back sleeper, both mattresses should work for them.

-If you’re a heavier side sleeper, you should get better pressure relief on the Purple.
-Also, if you are a heavier stomach sleeper, the Purple should give you better support when you are on your stomach.
+If someone is a heavier side sleeper, they should get better pressure relief on the Purple.
+Also, if someone is a heavier stomach sleeper, the Purple should give them better support when they are on their stomach.

 While our firmness scores were different, Marten agreed that the Nectar is softer than the Purple.
 He did feel different when it came to sleeping on his side.
 The top layer of the Purple collapsed more for him, so he felt better pressure relief than I did.

-- You are a back or stomach sleeper.
-The Purple does a better job of supporting you when you are on your back and stomach.
-The gel grid collapses under your hips, but keeps the rest of your body flat and supported.
+- Back or stomach sleepers- The Purple does a better job of supporting people when they are on their back and stomach.
+The gel grid collapses under their hips, but keeps the rest of their body flat and supported.

-- You want a responsive sleeping surface.
-Unlike with the Nectar, it is easy to move around on the Purple.
-If you prefer sleeping “on” your mattress, this is the better choice.
+- Those who want a responsive sleeping surface- Unlike with the Nectar, it is easy to move around on the Purple.
+If someone prefers sleeping “on” their mattress, this is the better choice.

-- You want a firmer mattress.
-While it is not a very firm mattress, the Purple is the firmer of these two mattresses.
-If you like a bit of firmness and require more support, you should lean toward the Purple.
+- People who want a firmer mattress- While it is not a very firm mattress, the Purple is the firmer of these two mattresses.
+If someone likes a bit of firmness and require more support, they should lean toward the Purple.

-- You are a side sleeper.
-This is the softer of the two mattresses and, in my opinion, it may be better with pressure relief.
-You should feel less pressure on your shoulders and hips.
+- Side sleepers This is the softer of the two mattresses and, in my opinion, it may be better with pressure relief.
+People should feel less pressure on their shoulders and hips.

-- You prefer a classic memory foam feel.
-If you like sinking into your mattress and prefer sleeping “in” your mattress, the Nectar is probably the better pick.
-You get that slow compression that comes with memory foam.
+- People who prefer a classic memory foam feel- If someone likes sinking into their mattress and prefers sleeping “in” their mattress, the Nectar is probably the better pick.
+People get that slow compression that comes with memory foam.

 These are both popular mattresses for a reason.
-If you like a classic memory foam feel and are primarily a side sleeper, the Nectar is probably the better bet for you.
-If you want a more responsive mattress that should give you better support without sacrificing pressure relief, the Purple may be the choice for you.
+If someone likes a classic memory foam feel and are primarily a side sleeper, the Nectar is probably the better bet for them.
+If someone wants a more responsive mattress that should give them better support without sacrificing pressure relief, the Purple may be the choice for them.
 Please leave any specific comments or questions about the Nectar or the Purple in the comment section below.